 The Guaranties are limited to what are commonly referred to as "bad boy" acts, including: (i) fraud or intentional misrepresentations; (ii) gross negligence or willful misconduct; (iii) misapplication or misappropriation of rents, security deposits, insurance or condemnation proceeds; and (iv) failure to pay taxes or insurance.
 The Guaranties are full recourse guaranties under identified circumstances, including failure to maintain "single purpose" status which is a factor in a consolidation of Operating or Mezzanine in a bankruptcy of another person, transfer or encumbrance of the Property in violation of the applicable loan documents, Operating or Mezzanine incurring debts that are not permitted, and the Property becoming subject to a bankruptcy proceeding.
-Pursuant to the Guaranties, the Partnership is required to maintain a certain minimum net worth and liquidity.
-Effective as of May 12, 2017, InterGroup agreed to become an additional guarantor under the limited guaranty and an additional indemnitor under the environmental indemnity for Justice Investors limited partnership's \$97,000,000 mortgage loan and the \$20,000,000 mezzanine loan.
+Pursuant to the Guaranties, the Partnership was required to maintain a certain minimum net worth and liquidity.
+Effective as of May 12, 2017, InterGroup agreed to become an additional guarantor under the limited guaranty and an additional indemnitor under the environmental indemnity for the \$97,000,000 mortgage loan and the \$20,000,000 mezzanine loan.
 Pursuant to the agreement, InterGroup is required to maintain a certain net worth and liquidity.
-As of June 30, 2021 and 2020, InterGroup is in compliance with both requirements.
-However, due to the Hotel's current low occupancy and its negative impact on the Hotel's cash flow, Justice Operating Company, LLC is not meeting certain of its loan covenants such as the Debt Service Coverage Ratio ("DSCR") which would trigger the creation of a lockbox and cash sweep by the Lender for all cash collected by the Hotel, and under certain terms, would allow the Lender to request Operating to replace its hotel management company.
-The DSCR for Operating has been below 1.00 for the last two quarters during fiscal year 2021 while it is required to maintain a DSCR of at least 1.10 to 1.00 for two consecutive quarters.
-However, such lockbox and cash sweep was already in place and will remain
+As of June 30, 2022 and 2021, InterGroup is in compliance with both requirements.
+Justice Operating Company, LLC is not meeting certain of its loan covenants such as the Debt Service Coverage Ratio ("DSCR") which would trigger the creation of a lockbox and cash sweep by the Lender for all cash collected by the Hotel, and under certain terms, would allow the Lender to request Operating to replace its hotel management company.
+The DSCR for Operating had been below 1.00 from third quarter of fiscal year 2020 to third quarter of fiscal year 2022 while it is required to maintain a DSCR of at least 1.10 to 1.00 for two consecutive quarters.
+However, such lockbox has been created and utilized from the loan inception and will be in place up to loan maturity regardless of the DSCR.
+Justice has not missed any of its debt service payments and does not anticipate missing any debt obligations for at least the next twelve months and beyond.
+Additionally, Operating's DSCR for the fourth quarter of fiscal year 2022 has reached 1.69 for the Mortgage Loan and 1.34 for the Mezzanine Loan.